4. Copyright Part I: Five Principles of Copyright When Planning to Share | Presentation

 - What do these monopoly rights include?

-Principle 5: A creator/author may commoditize, license, donate, etc. parts or the whole bundle of rights.
+Principle 5: A creator/author may commoditize, license, or donate parts or the whole bundle of rights.

-We mentioned in principle 4 that the “bundle” of rights relevant in our case are rights to copy, create other versions, publicly display, and distribute the work.
+As mentioned in principle 4, the “bundle” of rights relevant to us are rights to copy, create other versions (derivatives), publicly display, and distribute the work.

 Apply your new knowledge